xpresserjs/url-shortner-tutorial/blog.md

 ```

 - First, Get the `url` sent by the frontend form.
-- Generate short url using xpresser's `randomStr` helper.
+- Generate a shortId using xpresser's `randomStr` helper.
 - Try adding a new document to the database.
-Logs error or new url document.
+Logs error or new URL document.
 - Redirect back to sender i.e. frontend.

 #### Let's test the progress so far.